Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Result

-For intrinsic cognitive load, the overall model did not reach significance ($F=1.42$, $p=.209$, $R^2=.027$), and none of the discourse clusters differed from the reference category.
-The sole exception was the \textit{Integrative Contrarian} cluster, which reported slightly lower intrinsic load relative to the Divergent Default group ($\beta=-.110$, $p=.029$).
+For intrinsic cognitive load, the overall model did not reach significance ($F=1.42$, $p=.209$, $R^2=.027$), and none of the discourse clusters differed from the reference category (\textit{Divergent Default}).
+The sole exception was the \textit{Integrative Contrarian} cluster, which reported slightly lower intrinsic load relative to the \textit{Divergent Default} group ($\beta=-.110$, $p=.029$).
 Neither supportive nor contrarian conditions significantly altered intrinsic load.
 Similarly, germane cognitive load was not meaningfully predicted by cluster assignment or condition ($F=1.82$, $p=.097$, $R^2=.034$).
-The only significant contrast indicated that members of the \textit{Reflective Regulator} cluster reported lower germane load than the Divergent Default cluster ($\beta=-.168$, $p=.030$).
+The only significant contrast indicated that members of the \textit{Reflective Regulator} cluster reported lower germane load than the \textit{Divergent Default} cluster ($\beta=-.168$, $p=.030$).
 No condition effects emerged.
 Extraneous cognitive load also showed no significant predictors ($F=1.18$, $p=.318$, $R^2=.043$).
+This pattern should be interpreted alongside the condition-level nonparametric comparison reported above, where a small omnibus difference emerged but was driven only by the Supportive-AI versus Contrarian-AI contrast rather than by systematic differences relative to the Human-only Control condition.

 In contrast to cognitive load outcomes, teamwork satisfaction exhibited meaningful effects of both cluster membership and condition.
 The overall model was significant ($F=3.14$, $p=.006$, $R^2=.084$).
 Participants in the \textit{Affiliative Divergent} cluster reported higher satisfaction than the Divergent Default cluster ($\beta=.074$, $p=.017$), aligning with its affiliative and socially coherent discourse pattern.
 Conversely, the contrarian condition was associated with significantly reduced teamwork satisfaction relative to the control condition ($\beta=-.099$, $p=.006$), reflecting the disruptive and confrontational dynamics induced by contrarian AI personas.